 This sounds like a great new dive site for us!
-Heison is a NAUI instructor, the Training Director of Blue North, and President of the Ontario Underwater Council.
+The Divemaster, Heison Chak, is a NAUI instructor, the Training Director of Blue North, and President of the Ontario Underwater Council.

 Shore diving Saturday and Sunday